 Wearable technology is also set to play an important role, with wristwatches becoming increasingly connected devices capable of providing real-time data and intelligence.

-The emergence of smartwatches has already seen watchmakers diversifying their product lines to include both traditional analog designs alongside digital versions that offer a range of features ranging from fitness tracking to communications capabilities.
+The emergence of smartwatches has already seen watchmakers diversifying their product lines to include both traditional analogue designs alongside digital versions that offer a range of features ranging from fitness tracking to communications capabilities.

 As such, it’s clear that watchmaking will remain part of the military landscape for years to come, with advances in technology allowing for ever-increasing levels of accuracy and reliability.

-From its humble beginnings, to its revolution during WWII, to its evolution with quartz technology and the fossil fuels crisis, it’s been an amazing journey!
+From its humble beginnings to its revolution during WWII, to its evolution with quartz technology and the fossil fuels crisis, it’s been an amazing journey!
+Today, we still rely on wristwatches for modern warfare—nearly 10 million of them were made in 2020 alone!
+As watchmakers continue to innovate and push boundaries, the future of this craft looks brighter than ever before.